jaepass/commercejs-vuejs-cart/README.md

 />
 ```

 At this stage, you should be able to see a minimal cart component rendered out in your main application view.
+Let's
-Let's continue to add more cart functionality and build out a more detailed cart interface.
+continue to add more cart functionalities and build out a more detailed cart interface.

 ### 4. Update cart items

-Going back to the `CartItem.vue` component, we will now start to implement the first cart line item action using the Commerce.js [method](https://commercejs.com/docs/sdk/cart#update-cart) `commerce.cart.update()`.
-This request uses the `PUT v1/carts/{cart_id}/items/{line_item_id}` endpoint to update the quantity or variant for the line item ID in the cart.
-For this guide, we will only be working with the main variant for the product.
+Going back to the `CartItem.vue` component, we will now start to implement the first cart line item action using the
+Commerce.js [method](https://commercejs.com/docs/sdk/cart#update-cart) `commerce.cart.update()`.
+This request uses the
+`PUT v1/carts/{cart_id}/items/{line_item_id}` endpoint to update the quantity or variant for the line item ID in the
+cart.
+For this guide, we will only be working with the main variant of the product item.

 Let's add a new method in our `CartItem.vue` component to pass up to the parent `Cart.vue` component.